LandRover/YowJS/README.md

 ## What is it?

+## :warning: Warning :warning:
+Unfortunately, due to recent updates in whatsapp servers, bots are beeing banned real quickly.
+My new numbers were banned within minutes.
+Since WhatsApp is a closed protocol, yowsup is responsible for the reverse engineering to understand the messages exchange from whatsapp server.
+If a new protocol will pop, project will return.
+Until then, sadly, the project will be on hold.
+Use on your own risk.

 ### About the package

 `yowjs` is a node module, distributed via NPM and allows you to easily intergrate `yowsup` (Python library) into a node application. `yowjs` is essantially an event